Alcohol Withdrawal

 The initial decision to consume a drink sets off a powerful cycle of craving that is hard to break.
 This is why many alcohol recovery programs and support groups emphasise complete abstinence.
 The presence of alcohol in the system doesn’t just trigger a physical reaction; it also reactivates learned behaviours and drinking patterns, making the cycle of addiction hard to interrupt.

-Obsession with Alcohol
+Obsession With Alcohol

 Obsession with alcohol, in contrast to craving, occurs predominantly when the substance is not present in the system, particularly following detoxification or during periods of sobriety.
 This obsession is largely psychological and is characterised by a persistent preoccupation with alcohol.
 Unlike craving, which is a physiological response to the presence of alcohol, obsession is a mental phenomenon that can persist even in its absence.